 Focus on ease

 If you want customers to keep coming back, you need to make sure it’s simple for them to do so.
-Once they’ve bought into your loyalty programme and are committed to it, you need to reinforce that commitment by making their transactions as effortless as possible – especially when it comes to collecting and redeeming rewards.
+Once they’ve bought into your customer loyalty program and are committed to it, you need to reinforce that commitment by making their transactions as effortless as possible – especially when it comes to collecting and redeeming rewards.
 That way, purchasing from you becomes a habit that’s hard to break.
-If they’re faced with a clunky or unreliable system, or the rules for getting rewards are full of caveats and conditions, they won’t stay around for long.
+If they’re faced with a clunky or unreliable system or the rules for getting rewards are full of caveats and conditions, they won’t stay around for long.

 Fees are OK, as long as the value is above and beyond

 It might seem counter-intuitive, but charging a fee isn’t a deal-breaker for many customers, provided the perceived value of the reward is substantially higher than the payment.
 It can actually be viewed as a way to save money, particularly if the customer would be shopping regularly with you anyway.
 They might prefer to pay $10 a month up front rather than multiple shipping fees of $3.99.

 For example, if you know that your customers are located worldwide and predominantly shop online, you’ll want to include rewards that appeal to them specifically, such as free international shipping.
-If your customer feedback shows that limited edition or special one-off products are highly popular, issue a reward freebie that is exclusive to your loyalty programme members.
+If your customer feedback shows that limited edition or special one-off products are highly popular, issue a reward freebie that is exclusive to your loyalty program members.